christophebedard/christophebedard.github.io/_posts/2019-06-01-ros-tracing-message-flow.md

 This project was done as part of the [UPIR](https://www.polymtl.ca/aide-financiere/bourses/bourses-upir-unite-de-participation-et-dinitiation-la-recherche) program for undergraduate research at Polytechnique Montréal, and was supervised by Michel Dagenais.
 I thank him for his great input!

-I would also like to thank Matthew Khouzam, Geneviève Bastien, and Ingo Lütkebohle.
+I would also like to thank Matthew Khouzam and Geneviève Bastien for their help and advice, and Ingo Lütkebohle for his commentary on the need for tracing in robotics.

 ## References